 Final Expedition – Outward Bound believes that an appropriate amount of independence is a powerful educational tool.
 In order to deliver that benefit, Outward Bound purposefully and gradually transfers certain leadership responsibilities to the students culminating with our “Final Expedition.”
 Near the end of course, if you and your group have demonstrated the necessary leadership, team problem-solving and wilderness living skills, you may be given the opportunity to travel without your instructors immediately present.
 Students on courses designed for ages 16 and older may travel without instructors immediately present (although they will be near the group for safety reasons) for one to five days depending on course length, student age, staff assessment of students’ abilities, and terrain.
 Many of our students feel this phase of the course is the most rewarding as the group learns to work together, problem solve, and accomplish a goal independently while utilizing all the skills they have acquired.

-Course End – All courses end with a sauna and polar plunge, shower, graduation ceremony, and celebration dinner.
+Course End – All courses end with a shower, graduation ceremony, and celebration dinner.
 Shower facilities are available at the basecamp.

 The following is an example of what your course itinerary may look like.
 Your actual itinerary will vary according to weather, student skills and abilities, and instructor preferences.